Bear (gay culture): Symbols

-Criticism
+Analysis

-One study found bears were more likely than other gay men to engage in condomless anal sex with casual partners, which is concerning due to anal sex being the act with the highest rate of sexually transmitted infections.
-The study also found that bears were more likely than other gay men to have low self-esteem, which is a catalyst for their high rates of risky sexual behavior.
+A 2015 study found bears were more likely than other gay men to engage in condomless anal sex with a high number of casual sex partners, which is concerning due to anal sex being the act with the highest rate of sexually transmitted infections, especially HIV.
+The study also found that bears were more likely than other gay men to have low self-esteem, which is a catalyst for their higher rates of risky sexual behavior and substance abuse.

 Many claim discrimination has increased within the bear community, as some men who self-identify as "bears" or "muscle bears" do not welcome higher-body fat men (see chub) at their events.
 A common criticism of the bear community is that some self-described bears tend to exclude men who do not fit their standards of a "real bear".
 Fat (or lack of it) is seen by some as a political issue, some of whom see their overweight condition as a form of self-acceptance.

-Some also note a lack of racial diversity in the bear community, generally perceiving hirsuteness to be a standard of physical attractiveness that genetically favors white men aesthetically, socially and sexually among bears.
+Some also note a lack of racial diversity in mainstream bear culture, generally perceiving hirsuteness to be a standard of physical attractiveness that genetically favors white men aesthetically, socially and sexually among bears.
 Some bears of color have been vocal about the greater bear community's lack of racial diversity, with subgroups formed so they feel more comfortable and seen.

+Some observers have noted a tendency toward body-type segmentation within the bear community.
+At bear social events, subgroups such as muscle bears, leather bears, daddy bears, and chub bears often cluster together, primarily socializing within their own identities rather than mixing broadly across the community.

+In 2025, Belly of the Beast: The Politics of Anti-Fatness and Anti-Blackness author Da'Shaun L. Harrison argued that "muscle bears" who are not fat themselves have come to dominate Black chub and bear social spaces.
+Other bears or chubs see these men as the most desirable romantic or sexual partners present, disrupting bears' acceptance of different body types, which historically worked against the lookism of dominant American society.